 Carling sponsors The Premier League The deal marks the next chapter in Carling's long-standing association with football having been the first ever title sponsor of the Premier League in a relationship that lasted eight seasons from 1993 to 2001, and title sponsor of the Carling Cup for nine seasons from 2003 to 2012.

-Tag Heuer sponsors The Premier League The Premier League is in the final weeks of a 40 million pound ($58 million) a season title sponsorship agreement with Barclays Plc.
+Tag Heuer partners with The Premier League The Premier League is in the final weeks of a 40 million pound ($58 million) a season title sponsorship agreement with Barclays Plc.
 The league has abandoned its traditional set up, focusing on developing a slate of top tier partners, a model used by sporting properties including FIFA’s World Cup and the National Football League.

 Electronic Arts signs deal with The Premier League Video games publisher Electronic Arts has announced that EA Sports has become the Official Sports Technology Partner of the Premier League.
 The deal will see EA Sports promoted through on-screen branding during all live Barclays Premier League broadcasts both on Sky, ESPN and all other overseas broadcasts.
 The branding will be linked in to match statistics when they appear on screen.